php-translation/documentation/index.rst

 PHP Translation
 ===============

-The goal of this organization is to provide a toolset for doing translations in a PHP project.
+The goal of this organization is to provide a tool set for doing translations in a PHP project.
 The secondary goal is to provide a roadmap or case studies how one could use those tools.